IGUIDER-AMINE/model/README.md

 My name is IGUIDER Amine i'm a full-stack developer

-I am excited to share the new design concept for the Modal Landing Page Website called "BR.
+I am excited to share the new design concept for the Models Landing Page Website called "BR.
 MODELS".
 Check the link for more! 😉

 ## Deploy on Vercel